 (d) Draw a ray diagram and verify the above results.

-Recall that the focal length for a diverging lens is always considered, by convention, negative.
+Remember, by convention, the focal length for a diverging lens is always considered negative.

-Hence, the image is formed about 7 cm away from the diverging lens.
+Therefore, the image is formed approximately 7 cm away from the diverging lens.

-Note that the absolute value of the magnification indicates how much an object has changed in size.
+Note that the absolute value of the magnification indicates the degree to which the object's size has changed.
 In this case, the image is as small as one-third of the object's size.

-(d) To sketch a ray-tracing diagram for a diverging lens, it is sufficient to use at least three special rays as below.
+(d) To sketch a ray-tracing diagram for a diverging lens, it is sufficient to use at least three special rays:

-(i) A ray parallel to the optical axis bends (refracts) toward the thicker part of the lens as if it came from the focal point on the same side as the rays.
-(Parallel Ray)
+(i) A ray parallel to the optical axis bends (refracts) toward the thicker part of the lens as if it originated from the focal point on the same side as the rays.
+This is known as the Parallel Ray.

-(ii) A ray passes through the center of the lens, refracted without deflection.
-This ray is called a central ray.
+(ii) A ray passing through the center of the lens is refracted without deflection.
+This ray is called a Central Ray.

-(iii) A ray passes through the focal point (on the opposite side the rays are coming in), is refracted, and emerges parallel to the optical axis.
-This ray is a focal ray.
+(iii) A ray passing through the focal point (on the opposite side from where the rays are coming in) is refracted and emerges parallel to the optical axis.
+This ray is known as Focal Ray.

-Where all the above-refracted rays meet together is the location of the image point.
+The point where all the refracted rays converge is the location of the image point.

 Problem (2): A diverging lens has a focal length of 20 cm.
 An object is placed in different places in front of it.
 In each case, find the image properties graphically and algebraically.